 The WSRT is an open user facility available for scientists from any country.
 It is also part of the European VLBI network (EVN) of radio telescopes.

-LOFAR is a new radio interferometric array consisting of many low-cost antennae, organised in stations arranged in an area of 100km diameter as well as several international stations and operating between 10 and 250 MHz.
+LOFAR is a radio interferometric array consisting of many low-cost antennae, organised in stations arranged in an area of 100km diameter as well as several international stations and operating between 10 and 250 MHz.

 Astronomers can request observing time with WSRT using the NorthStar for WSRT Web-based proposal tool and for LOFAR, using the NorthStar for LOFAR following the instructions given in the "Announcement for Opportunity" issued periodically.